ZeissIQS/zeiss-inspect-addon-api/doc/howtos/using_add_on_editor/using_add_on_editor.md

 A newly created Add-on has the default title "My Add-on".
 Rename your Add-on in the properties dialog on the right.
 A blue dot next to the Add-on title indicates that the Add-on is in editing mode.

-An Add-on being edited will be created, including default folders and files.
+An new Add-on has a set of default folders and files.

 **Default Folders and Files of an Add-on**